 Galatians 6:2: "Bear one another's burdens, and so fulfill the law of Christ."

-I. Our cross becomes a thing of beauty!
+End with a story: Our cross becomes a thing of beauty!
 Art & Shirley Edwards: A husband who took care of his wife with ALS.
+Art did a little more than the ice bucket challenge.